GFite/purplepaper/finx-io/src/pages/faq/index.md

 On request, we can arrange for Bloomberg Indices which include the former Barclay's family.

-Addtiionally, we can procure Refinitiv indices on request.
+Additionally, we can procure Refinitiv indices on request.